llmsystem/llmsystem2024spring/docs/FAQ.md

 **A:** If you satisfy the prerequisite, please stay in the first two weeks.
 There will be a vacancy.

-**Q: May I audit the course**
+**Q: May I audit the course?**

-**A:** There is not audit option for this course since university requires accomodating all students on the waitlist first and there is a long waitlist currently.
+**A:** There is no audit option for this course since university requires accommodating all students on the waitlist first and there is a long waitlist currently.